Assimilation Almost Complete – an Analysis of “The Thing”(1982)

-Phenomenology of imitation Hitting the theaters in the wake of final decade of Cold war, John Carpenter’s The Thing came out to be unanimously dismissed by the critics, as everyone privy to the horror/sf genre is aware of.
-Yet, to this day, it’s creator claims it to be the acme of his craftsmanship.
-Furthermore, it is equally true that nowadays The Thing boasts enormous cult following, finally spawning a sequel made with almost obsessive care to stay true to every detail of original plot line, comparable perhaps with the care the makers of Lord of the Rings trilogy took to satisfy the followers of beloved Tolkein’s book.
-Of course, the sequel to The Thing remained true to minute details connecting it’s plot to what seemed to be the original.
-But it’s failure to assimilate it’s uniqueness marks the point this study will address.
-Namely it never touched the occult plot of The Thing: the escalation of battle of the two unrelenting enemies – their lethal game of chess – and it being the perfect imitation of a possible real act, the act of total war.
-In using the term ‘occult’ I refer to it’s original meaning of ‘intentionally hidden’, while the term ‘plot’ does not refer to script, but to the structure of an act the motion picture imitates.
+Phenomenology of imitation Hitting the theaters in the wake of the final decade of Cold War, John Carpenter’s The Thing came out to be unanimously dismissed by the critics, as everyone privy to the horror/SF genre knows.
+Yet to this day it’s creator claims it being the acme of his craftsmanship.
+Furthermore, it is equally true that nowadays The Thing boasts enormous cult following, finally spawning a sequel made with almost obsessive care to stay true to every detail of the original plot line, comparable perhaps with the care the makers of Lord of the Rings trilogy took to satisfy the followers of beloved Tolkein’s book.
+Of course, the sequel to The Thing remained true to the minute details connecting it’s plot to what seemed to be the original.
+However, it’s failure to assimilate it’s uniqueness marks the point this analysis will address.
+Namely, the new film never touched the occult plot of The Thing: the escalation of the battle of two unrelenting enemies – their lethal game of chess – and it being the perfect immitation of the possible real act, the act of total war.
+In using the term ‘occult’ I refer to it’s original meaning of ‘intentionally hidden’, while the term ‘plot’ does not refer to script, but to the structure of act the motion picture imitates.
 The ‘act’ denotes meaningful action or interconnected set of actions.
-Therefore, to assimilate the act means to mimic the inner logical structure of real or possible events caused by intelligent agents.
+Therefore, to assimilate the act means to reproduce the inner logical structure of the real or possible events caused by intelligent agents.

-Furthermore, this analysis is not concerned with praise or the critique of the original film nor the sequel.
+Furthermore, this analysis is not concerned with the praise or critique of the original film or its sequel.
 The scope is, in a way, both broader and more focused.
-It has a twofold aim: firstly, to depict meaningful patterns Carpenter employed to create unique sense of dread and bleakness and, secondly, to point out some of the implications such approach to motion picture creation can have – and indeed has – for media filtered reality of contemporary society; the society which more or less perceives itself as a picture in motion.
+It has a twofold aim: first, to depict meaningful patterns Carpenter employed to create unique sense of dread and bleakness and, secondly, to point out some of the implications such approach to motion picture creation can have – and indeed has – for media filtered reality of contemporary society; the society which more or less perceives itself as a picture in motion.

 For starters, it is in order to further clarify a conceptual framework within which this analysis progresses.
-The term phenomenological analysis or description relates to philosophical method introduced in a first half of twentieth century by German thinker Edmund Husserl, and is loosely attached to his understanding of the term.
+The term phenomenological analysis or description relates to the philosophical method introduced in a first half of twentieth century by German thinker Edmund Husserl, and is loosely attached to his understanding of the term.
 It is a discipline of depiction of the world as a plenum of meaningful phenomena.
 As such they are related to consciousness which is in itself a form of an intentional act.
-Namely, the Husserl’s great achievement was his insight in the fundamental nature of consciousness in general: he realized that it is always engaged in, or concerned about it’s object.
-For example, we are all aware of a phenomenon of losing oneself in the movie.
+Husserl’s great achievement was his insight in the fundamental nature of consciousness in general: he realized that it is always engaged in, or concerned about it’s object.
+For example, we are all aware of the phenomenon of losing oneself in the movie.
 We must hence ask ourselves: what is it that gets involved and even lost in it, as in a dream?
 This thing tending to become absorbed in it’s object we’ll define as consciousness in general.
 It can be compared to a beam of spotlight always in search for meaning or meaningful pattern.
-And this beam of light is in a way always outside itself, projected towards something, which is possible only because it is in itself a pure activity, something forever intrigued, moved and attentive.
-The only real question is by what.
-In the motion picture we are about to depict there are many patterns of meaning which provoke this spotlight of ours to be moved and dragged along the path John Carpenter paved for his viewers.
+And this beam of light is in a way always outside itself, projected towards something, which is possible only because it is a spontaneous activity, something forever intrigued, moved and attentive.
+In the motion picture we are about to depict there are many patterns of meaning which provoke this spotlight of ours to be moved and dragged along the path John Carpenter paved for the viewer.

 However, this analysis is not ment to depict The Thing’s occult patterns for their own sake.
-In the West, the perception of the world is extremely mediated through motion pictures – and electronic audio-visual media as such – so it can even be argued that while some decades ago people clashed over different world pictures, nowadays they wage wars over various motion pictures.
-While posing the picture and pronouncing it identical with the thing it represents – the thing it imitates – is in itself an instance of manipulation, the motion picture is an instance where imitation truly assimilates it’s object.
-It moves, thinks, rattles and speaks as those things we call social crisis, Wars in Balkans and Middle East and such.
+Today the perception of the world is extremely mediated through motion pictures – generally electronic audio-visual media as such – so it can even be argued that while some decades ago people clashed over different world pictures, nowadays they wage wars over various moving pictures.
+While posing the picture and pronouncing it identical with the thing it represents is in itself an instance of manipulation, the motion picture is an instance where immitation truly assimilates it’s object.
+It moves, thinks, rattles and speaks as those things we call social crisis, wars and such.
 It becomes a moving – and that means: living – picture of reality.
 And we, the people receiving it through media, have no means of depicting whether it is real or imitation.

 Or, we could just be able to put it to the test?